 - Formative Assessment: Class based ongoing assessment that informs future teacher practice and provides evidence of individual student achievement and growth.
-Formative assessment describes all those processes by which teachers and learners use information about student achievement to make adjustments to the students' learning that improve their achievement - Formal Assessment: Tasks requiring formal student notification of no less than 2 weeks, using the College Assessment Notification template.
-For students in Year 10, Formal Assessment requires students to be conscious and compliant with Accident and Misadventure, Request for Extension and catch-up procedures.
+Formative assessment describes all those processes by which teachers and learners use information about student achievement to make adjustments to the students' learning that improve their achievement - Formal Assessment: Tasks requiring formal student notification of no less than 4 weeks, using the College Assessment Notification template.
+For students in Years 9-12, Formal Assessment requires students to be conscious and compliant with Staged-based assessment policy and procedures, which include Accident and Misadventure, Request for Extension and catch-up procedures.

-In Years 7, 8 and 9 students will experience:
+In Years 7 and 8 students will complete: